 In this video , Dr. Juliana Yoo discusses the experiences of those struggling with anxiety.

 Liliana Naghiu Office Manager

 Liliana Naghiu is the Office Manager for Eastwood Psychologists.
 She is responsible for the organization and coordination of our office operations, procedures and resources to facilitate organizational effectiveness and efficiency.
 Her managerial and analytical skills keeps our team running smoothly.
 Liliana received her Bachelor of Science in Psychology from Babes Bolyai University.
-She holds a Diploma in Human Resources Management from McMaster University (Certified Human Resources Professional Candidate), and a Diploma in Office Administration – Health Services from Sheridan College.
-She speaks English and Romanian.
+She holds a Diploma in Human Resources Management from McMaster University (Certified Human Resources Professional), and a Diploma in Medical Office Administration from Sheridan College.

 Dr. Peter Gaskovski Psychologist

 Dr. Peter Gaskovski is registered with the College of Psychologists of Ontario.
 He received his Ph.D. in Psychology (Clinical Psychology program) from the University of Waterloo in 2000.

 Dr. Gaskovski works in private practice in Markham, Ontario where he performs neuropsychological assessments of adults and seniors with traumatic brain injury, concussions, dementia, stroke, multiple sclerosis, and other conditions (such as learning disabilities).
 Dr. Gaskovski is available to conduct neuropsychological assessments of adults and seniors in Brampton at Eastwood Psychologists, upon request.

 Dr. Gaskovski practices independently of Eastwood Psychologists and has his own practice operations.
 For more information, please contact Dr. Gaskovski directly.
 See the website for contact information.